 The history of Baskin Robbins is a good one filled with different logo designs and famous flavours.
 The story begins back in 1945 when Irvine Robbins opened the first ice cream store in Glendale, California.
 This was followed by another store in Pasadena a year later by Irvine's brother-in-law.

 Three years later, the two joined forces and expanded from two stores to six.
 It was around that time that they came up with the idea of assigning each store its own manager with a commercial interest in the operation.

-This gave birth to the Baskin Robbins franchise model, which is still alive even today, all these years later.
+This gave birth to the Baskin Robbins franchise model and quite a few Baskin Robbins logos, some of which is still alive even today, all these years later.

 While the store opened in 1945, the first Baskin Robbins logo was created in 1953.